crillab/metrics/docs/md/wallet.md

 In addition to cactus and CDF plots, one may consider *box plots* to get more detailed results about the runtime of each solver.
-A box in such a plot represents the distribution of each experiment time of a given experimentware.
-In particular, such plots allow to easily locate medians, quartiles and means for all experimentwares in a single figure.
+A box in such a plot represents the distribution of each experiment time of a given experiment-ware.
+In particular, such plots allow to easily locate medians, quartiles and means for all experiment-wares in a single figure.
 We can find a practical application of this plot in the case of randomized algorithms: it permits to visualize the variance and to simply compare the effect of changing the random function seed for a given fixed solver configuration using it.